GalacticBot/galactic-docs/docs/settings/administration/PermissionType.md

 ---
 id: PermissionType
-title: Permission type settings
+title: Permission type
-sidebar_label: Permission type
+sidebar_label: Permission Type
 ---

 Configure where the bot compares permissions.
 Can be discord, bot or both permissions.
 Discord permission mode means the bot will only allow commands be ran by users who have the corresponding permission on any of their roles.
 For instance the ban command is linked to the discord ban permission.